 The amounts listed in the "stock awards" column and in this footnote do not reflect the value of common stock actually received by the named executive officers, whether the named executive officer will actually realize a financial benefit from the awards, or the potential value to the named executive officer of the awards that may be earned.
 Whether, and to what extent, the named executive officers ultimately realize value will depend on many factors, including the actual performance of the company, the price of our common stock when and if shares are actually issued and the named executive officers' continued employment.
-For more details on performance share LTIA grants in 2017, see the Grants of Plan-Based Awards in Fiscal 2017 table below.
-Additional information regarding performance share LTIAs granted in 2016 and 2017 that are still outstanding can be found in the table Outstanding Equity Awards at 2017 Fiscal Year End table below.
+For more details on performance share LTIAs grants in 2018, see the Grants of Plan-Based Awards in Fiscal 2018 table below.
+Additional information regarding performance share LTIAs granted in 2017 and 2018 that are still outstanding can be found in the table Outstanding Equity Awards at 2018 Fiscal-Year End table below.

 - (6) The amounts shown in this column represent payments made under annual bonus plans.
-No annual bonus plan awards were earned by the named executive officers for fiscal 2017.
-Annual bonuses listed in this column as being earned in 2015 and 2016 were paid in March 2016 and March 2017, respectively. - (7) The "option awards" column sets forth, for a given year, the aggregate grant date fair value of the stock option awards granted in that year, calculated in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in calculating the aggregate grant date fair value is set forth in Note 14 of the notes to our consolidated financial statements in our 2017 annual report.
-Mr. Wacha and Mr. Crimmins did not receive option awards in 2017.
-See notes 1 and 3 above. - (8) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
-See the pension benefits table on page 41 for additional information, including the present value assumptions used in this calculation.
-At the time of Mr. Crimmins' resignation in March 2017, his pension benefits had not vested and thus they have been forfeited.
-We do not have any non-qualified deferred compensation plans. - (9) The amounts shown in this column include automobile allowances, our company's matching contributions to our 401(k) plan and, in the case of Mr. Crimmins, severance payments.
+No annual bonus plan awards were earned by the named executive officers for fiscal 2017 or fiscal 2018.
+Annual bonuses listed in this column as being earned in 2016 were paid in March 2017. - (7) The "option awards" column sets forth, for a given year, the aggregate grant date fair value of the stock option awards granted in that year, calculated in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in calculating the aggregate grant date fair value is set forth in Note 14 of the notes to our consolidated financial statements in our 2018 annual report.
+Mr. Wacha and Mr. Romanzi did not receive option awards in 2017.
+See notes 2 and 3 above. - (8) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
+In accordance with SEC rules, negative amounts have been reported as zero in this table.
+During fiscal 2018, negative amounts for Mr. Lerner and Ms. Maskal were \$10,849 and \$9,387, respectively.
+See the pension benefits table on page 40 for additional information, including the present value assumptions used in this calculation.
+We do not have any non-qualified deferred compensation plans. - (9) The amounts shown in this column include automobile allowances, our company's matching contributions to our 401(k) plan and, in the case of Mr. Romanzi, relocation and temporary living and travel allowances.
 In accordance with SEC rules, the compensation in the table omits information regarding plans or arrangements such as group life, health, hospitalization and medical reimbursement plans that do not discriminate in scope, terms or operation, in favor of executive officers or directors of B&G Foods and that are available generally to all salaried employees.